General Practice Privacy Notice

 However, under the 2018 Data Protection Act, when the COPI notice described above is withdrawn, you do have the right to opt out of having your data processed in such automated ways.
 If you wish to opt out, please contact the practice.

 Research and Planning

 The practice takes part in research that uses anonymised or pseudonymised data.
-It also takes part in planning at a local, regional and national level.
-Data which is anonymised or pseudonymised data means that it cannot be traced back to an identifiable individual and is therefore no longer personal data under the 2018 Data Protection Act and thus preserves patient privacy and confidentiality..
+This means that patient data cannot be traced back to individuals and is therefore no longer personal data under the 2018 Data Protection Act.

 Anonymised or pseudonymised patient data held by the practice may also be used to evaluate present services that provide direct care or to plan future ones within the practice or across the local area.

 Identifiable patient data can be used in planning and managing the response of the NHS, nationally, to the Covid 19 virus.
 This will continue until the COPI notice above is withdrawn.

-Sometimes, the practice is contacted to ask whether its patients would consider taking part in research on a particular condition, but where the data used would identify those individuals.
-In all such cases, identifiable patient data can only be used where patients have given their consent and you will be contacted accordingly.
+Sometimes, the practice is contacted to ask whether its patients would consider taking part in research on a particular condition but where the data used would identify those individuals.
+In all such cases, patient data can only be used where patients have given their consent and you will be contacted accordingly.
 Such research projects take place in secure research environments where data protection and data security keep patient data safe, but you have the right to choose not to have your personally identifiable data used in this way (see below).

 Data Opt-Outs (The National Data Opt-out) and Your Right to Object.

 You cannot opt-out of your data being shared for the purposes of providing you with direct care.
 You can exercise your right to object to a specific process involving your data.
 If you wish to do this for data processed at this practice then you must contact the practice’s Data Protection Officer at email@example.com